Paid Time Off – Hourly Employees

 Policy Statement

-Applies to: Hourly (non-exempt) benefits-eligible employees not covered by a collective bargaining agreement
+Applies to: Hourly (non-exempt) regular employees not covered by a collective bargaining agreement

 Personal Time

-An hourly employee uses personal time to cover days taken off due to personal reasons.
+An hourly employee uses personal time to cover time off due to personal reasons.
 Employees may use personal time when they arrange for it in advance with their supervisors.
-To use personal time, the employee must call in or otherwise notify his or her supervisor each time he or she is absent for any reason.
-If he or she fails to do so, the supervisor may deny him or her the use of personal time.
-If an employee is absent for more than three consecutive workdays without notifying his or her supervisor, he or she is considered to have voluntarily quit without giving notice.
+To use personal time, the employee must call in or otherwise notify their supervisor each time they are absent for any reason.
+If they fail to do so, the supervisor may deny them the use of personal time.
+If an employee is absent for more than three consecutive workdays without notifying their supervisor, they are considered to have voluntarily quit without giving notice.

 Personal time can be taken in whole day or hourly increments.
-For example if an employee has an appointment at 8AM, he or she can take 8 to 10 AM as personal time and work the rest of the shift (10 to 5) at the normal hourly rate—thereby using two hours of his or her personal time.
+For example, if an employee has an appointment at 8AM, they can take 8 to 10 AM as personal time and work the rest of the shift (10 to 5) at the normal hourly rate—thereby using two hours of their personal time.

-On July 1 of each year, an employee's paid time off allotment is credited with 11 personal time days.
-Personal time should be used by the last day of the pay period of the fiscal year.
+In the pay period including July 1 of each year, an employee's paid time off allotment is credited with 11 personal time days.
+Personal time should be used by the last day of the last pay period of the fiscal year.
 If an employee has worked less than 12 months, they are credited personal time based on the following:

 Allowance within the First Year of Employment from Date of Hire